muhkuh-sys/taglist_editor/doc/readme.txt

 NXO Editor - an NXO build tool and tag list editor.
 ==================================================

-NXO Editor allows you to construct and manipulate option module (.nxo) files and to edit the tag list included in the nxo file.
+NXO Editor allows you to construct an option module (.nxo) file, and to edit the tag list in an NXO, NXF, NXD, NXL or NXB file.

 (c) Hilscher GmbH 2009.
 Please send feedback, questions and bug reports to SLesch@hilscher.com